Change isn't Always Negative we can help there is a positive future ahead

 Have a discussion with your former partner to formulate a sort of social media agreement.
 Such issues should be addressed like what kind of information should not be posted by either of you, can you post pictures of your kids, etc. Establish one kind of communication between the two of you, such as email, to create a lower risk of impulsive comments on various types of networks.
 One tweet or wall post can quickly generate irreversible damage and lead to much more conflict in a divorce proceeding than you expected.
 Many family law attorneys will also recommend to clients that it would be in the best interest of all involved in the divorce to shut down social media profiles at the start of the divorce process.

 Divorce is hard enough, and a frequent online presence can cause big problems.
 It is important to discuss your online presence with a legal professional.
 Phoenix divorce lawyers at The Sampair Group will help you understand which information is worth protecting as you battle the issues in a divorce process.
-Contact us today to schedule a free initial consultation.
+Contact us today to schedule a initial consultation.